MoonNbyen/detect_bad_words/README.md

-# detect_bad_words
-Project: Am I the A-hole?
-Moral Classification of Reddit Posts This project classifies Reddit posts from the “Am I the A-hole?”
-(AITA) community to determine whether the poster is perceived as an "Asshole" or "Not the A-hole" based on their post.
-### Project: *Am I the A-hole?
+# Project: *Am I the A-hole?
 A Moral Classification of Reddit Posts*

 This project aims to classify posts from the Reddit community "Am I the A-hole?"
 (AITA) using machine learning models.
 The objective is to determine whether the poster is perceived as an "Asshole" or "Not the A-hole" based on the content of their post.
 The process involves data extraction, cleaning, topic modeling, and classification using various machine learning algorithms.
+### Link to the code: https://github.com/MoonNbyen/detect_bad_words/blob/main/Dataminingfinal.ipynb

 #### Key Components: